ldemesla/BrainfuckInterpretor/README.md

 # Brainfuck-like interpretor

-A simple brainkuck-like decoder in C++.
+A simple brainfuck-like decoder in C++.

 ## Compiling